 She posts about social issues, AI identity, and digital creativity.
 She’s worked with Calvin Klein, Prada, and Samsung.
 She even has a music career with songs on Spotify.

 She’s also sparked serious controversy.
-In one vlog, Miquela described a “sexual assault encounter,” prompting singer Kehlani to comment: “you’re playing wit real stories… real trauma.”
+In one vlog, Miquela described a “sexual assault encounter,” prompting singer Kehlani to comment. “you’re playing wit real stories… real trauma.”
 It raised real questions about whether a fictional character should engage with serious human experiences.

-Aitana López: Spain’s First AI Model
+Aitana Lopez: Spain’s First AI Model

 Aitana was created by The Clueless agency specifically to avoid the “unpredictability and costs of human influencers.”
 Pink hair, fitness content, fashion partnerships with Olaplex and Intimissimi.

-She reportedly earns up to €10,000 per month.
+She reportedly earns up to 10,000 euros per month.
 And she never has a bad day, never posts something embarrassing at 2 AM, and never gets caught in a scandal.
 That’s the appeal for brands.

 Imma: The Virtual TED Speaker